bank-vaults/bank-vaults/README.md

 We have a Vault operator built on bank-vaults features as:

 - external, API based configuration (secret engines, auth methods, policies) to automatically re/configure a Vault cluster
-- automatic unsealing (AWS, GCE, Azure, Kubernetes Secrets (for dev purposes), Oracle)
+- automatic unsealing (AWS, GCE, Azure, Alibaba, Kubernetes Secrets (for dev purposes), Oracle)
 - TLS support

 The operator flow is the following: